Find Affordable College Courses

 6 Yearly Graduations

 University of Florida tops the list of the most popular school in the U.S. for medicine majors who are seeking their graduate certificate.
+Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 6 people received their graduate certificate in medicine from UF.
-Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 6 people received their graduate certificate in medicine from UF.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to medicine that offer graduate certificates.